-Additionally, Kremer is personally dedicated to energy conservation - not only in his teaching – he lives it.
-Kremer, who rides his bicycle to work each day, has a low enough energy use at his home that his 1-kilowatt solar array and 1-kilowatt wind turbine together produce more electrical energy than he uses, allowing him to sell power to the grid.
+Additionally, Kremer is personally dedicated to energy conservation, and not only in his teaching – he lives it.
+Kremer, who rides his bicycle to work each day, has a low enough energy use at his home that his 1-kilowatt solar array and 1-kilowatt wind turbine together produce almost all of the electrical supply, making the house near net-zero with respect to electricity.
 He and other Russ College faculty members also use the system as a teaching model.
 He has experience with design, simulation and construction of electric and hybrid vehicles.
 He established automotive engineering courses upon his arrival at Ohio University and was a long-time advisor to the student Electric Bobcat Racing team and the student chapter of the Society of Automotive Engineers.

 Testing Fuels of the Future

 In addition to his focus on Antarctica and the Southern Hemisphere, Dr. Fogt is available to discuss the broad impact of climate change on winter weather and how it might impact the United States.Read More

 An atmospheric scientist specializing in the study of supercells and tornadoes, Dr. Jana Houser’s meteorological expertise provides her with the insight to discuss all types of winter weather, weather radar and severe weather.Read More